 “Courage is the first of human virtues because it makes all others possible,” Aristotle

 Here’s what I intend to do to maintain confidence and stop worrying as I age.

 - Tell the worry monster to just shut up.

 - Tell myself that I’m stronger than I think and that I’m capable of handling adverse situations.

 - Tell myself that worrying is much worse and far more energy sapping than dealing with a challenge if it arises.

 - Understand what I’m afraid of and then seek means to address the situation – Set out for adventure but make sure that I’m adequately prepared.
-This might include: Packing Wisely for tropical holidays.
+This might include knowing What to Pack for Bali and Packing Wisely for tropical holidays.

 - On long walks in foreign countries make sure I have: Handy phone numbers, adequate water, money, suntan lotion, mosquito repellent, plasters, that sort of thing.